JennEYoon/DeFi-ml/README.md

 #### Description:

-I repurposed this repo for studying "DeFi" (decentralized finance) and SEC Regulations.
+I repurposed this repo for studying "DeFi" (decentralized finance) and ml (machine learning) with SEC regulations.

 I use Python for Machine Learning projects, see **http://datasciY.com/projects.html** .